UniKlo/ML_Quantum_Circuits/README.md

 ## Data

 Each QC has up to 40 gates.
 Gates are activated one after another one in ascending sequence.<br/>

 Each gate has the following attributes: gate name, gate type, control, target, angle_1, angle_2, and angle_3.
 The value in control and target mean the index of the qubit has this gate. '-1' means NULL.<br/>

-We have 100K randomly generated QCs and their states histograms.
+I have 100K randomly generated QCs and their states histograms.